ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-on-axion/1-create-instance.md

 #### Open and configure the Google Cloud Shell Editor

-The Cloud Shell Editor has the gcloud CLI pre-installed, and is the quickest way to access a terminal with the gcloud CLI.
+The gcloud CLI is pre-installed in Cloud Shell Editor, which is the quickest way to access a terminal with the gcloud CLI.
 It can be found at [shell.cloud.google.com](https://shell.cloud.google.com/).

 Once the shell is available, configure it to use your Google Cloud project ID: